denisakp/denisakp/README.md

   - Terraform Associate (003)
   - Linux Foundation Certified System Administrator (LFCS),
   - Certified Kubernetes Administrator (CKA),
-- 🎯 I'm working hard to become a reference as Cloud DevOps Engineer
+- 🎯 I'm working hard to become a reference as a Cloud DevOps Engineer
 - 👯 I’m looking forward to collaborating on any **open-source** project as a developer, maintainer, or tester
 - 💬 Ask me anything about backend design, testing & maintaining
 - ⚡ Fun fact: Debugging is the art of fixing a bug you created, in the code you don't understand. 🙈